Why Dance Health Matters

 It goes without saying that the food you fuel your body with is imperative to remain strong.
+The proper foods is imperative for dance health.
 Here are a few important tips to keep in mind regarding your nutrition:

 - Don’t skip meals: Try to eat something every 3-4 hours during your most activetime of day to keep your body (and your mind) from becoming fatigued.

 - Aim for lots of color: Think about balancing your plate each meal with tons of vibrant colors, found in fruits and vegetables.
 According to Better Health, “these foods are rich in antioxidants and important vitamins and minerals for managing inflammation.
 Examples of Vitamin C foods include oranges, strawberries, tomatoes, and bell peppers, and Vitamin A foods include sweet potatoes, carrots, and dark leafy greens (spinach and kale).”